russross/blackfriday/README.md

 Everything that was true of [blackfriday][5], might not be true for mmark anymore.

-Write RFCs using wiki-style markup ('mmark markdown') Mmark (written in Go) provides an advanced markdown dialect that processes a single file to produce internet-drafts in XML format.
+Write RFCs using markdown, mmark (written in Go) provides an advanced markdown dialect that processes a single file to produce internet-drafts in XML format.
 Internet-drafts written in mmark can produce XML2RFC v2 *and* XML2RFC v3 output.

 # Mmark